suryajeetlondhe/flutter_interview_questions/README.md

 fast and responsive.

 ---

-104) Explain 🕰 What is a Ticker in Flutter?
+104.Explain 🕰 What is a Ticker in Flutter?
+---
-     A Ticker is like a metronome ⏱ — it calls a callback function every frame, synced with the device’s screen refresh (usually 60 times per second).
+A Ticker is like a metronome ⏱ — it calls a callback function every frame, synced with the
+     device’s screen refresh (usually 60 times per second).

 🔧 Why use it?